-The hybrid sim slots that are imposed in most of the Xiaomi devices, it becomes difficult to choose between two sim cards or single sim and memory card.
-It kind of turns off the user for making such a tough decision.
+The hybrid sim slots that are imposed in most of the Xiaomi devices, it becomes difficult to choose between two sim cards or a single sim and memory card.
+It kind of turns of the user for making such a tough decision.
 Moreover, it feels as if the manufacturer is trying to imitate the single sim luxury of Apple iPhone.
 Considering the memory consciousness inside you and me, it is important to know how to manage internal storage on your Xiaomi device.
 Talking of space, we often see “other files” occupying a bomb of space in the internal storage.
-Furthermore, how to delete other files is the question you’d have.
-In this post, I will be sharing how I got rid to 40+ GB of space from my internal storage in Xiaomi Redmi Note 4.
+Furthermore, you’d want to delete other files since the storage space must be running out.
+In this post, I will be sharing how you can get rid of ‘other files’ and no this isn’t just clearing the cache.

 Check if you have enabled local backups.
 I had the same issue, I had enabled local backup which occupied 40+GB of 64 GB space.
 I deleted the local backup and disabled the setting.
 Here’s how I deleted it.

-How to delete other files in redmi note 4
+How to delete other files in mi devices (MiUI 11)

 - Tap settings

-- If you’ve opted for local backups, you should see backups section in the deep clean screen.
+- If you’ve opted for local backups, you should see the backups section.

 Note: You will not lose anything, just the backup will be gone.